• Skip to primary navigation

 Or serve them the old-fashioned Romanian way: a few cherries with a little of the syrup on a small plate and a glass of very cold water.
 A very fashionable summer refreshment during the 19th century.

-Use for topping desserts, they are great on ice cream, served with waffles or pancakes.
+Use for topping desserts, they are great on ice cream, served with German waffles or pancakes.

 Use the cherries, whole or chopped to add to cake fillings or bake them into cakes, brownies and so on.

 The candied cherries are also great for decorating cakes.
-Take them out of the syrup, let them drain and dry shortly and place on top of cakes or other desserts.
+Take them out of the syrup, let them drain and dry shortly, and place them on top of cakes or other desserts.

 Candied Cherries